open-formulieren/open-forms/.github/ISSUE_TEMPLATE/prepare-release.md

 - [ ] Resolve release blockers
   - [ ] ...
+- [ ] Re-generate VCR cassettes for API tests (see instructions on Taiga)
 - [ ] Release new SDK version
 - [ ] Correct SDK version pinned in `.sdk-release`
 - [ ] Check translations